rhobaker/Assignment-Four---Git-GitHub-and-APIs/README.md

 ## <u>Formats used</u>
 The Markdown notes file is in the *markdown* format and can be viewed directly in GitHub, by clicking on the file.\
-The other files are in *HTML* format and can be viewed by opening them in a browser.\
+The other files are in *HTML* format and can be viewed by opening them in a browser.
-They are linked to a *CSS* style sheet to provide details of the formatting - both files will be needed.

 ## <u>How to use the notes</u>
 The files are: